Przemysław Pawlicki: Career

-In 2009 season he again rode for Unia Leszno (Poland).
-He made his debut in the Individual Polish Championship reaching Quarter-Final 2.
-He finished 9th and was knocked out of the competition.
-He rode in two events in German Bundesliga for AC Landshut.
-His team won in the league final.

-On 11 July, Pawlicki rode in the Individual U-19 European Championship Final.
-He won the title beating Maciej Janowski and Martin Vaculík.
-On 23 August, Pawlicki and Janowski were top scorers for the Polish team in the Team U-19 European Championship Final helping Poland win the title.
-On 5 September in Gorzów Wielkopolski the Polish team successfully defended their World Championship title at Under-21 Speedway World Cup.
+In 2009, he again rode for Unia Leszno and made his debut in the Individual Polish Championship.
+He also rode in the German Bundesliga for AC Landshut, winning the league final.
+On 11 July, he won the Individual U-19 European Championship Final and later Pawlicki helped the Polish U21 team win the Team U-19 European Championship Final and successfully defend their World Championship title at Under-21 Speedway World Cup.
 Pawlicki finishing Poland's top scorer with a maximum 15 points.
+His season finished early after a crash during a Junior meeting in Gorzów Wielkopolski.